The following restatement of SCREEN-L's principles, guidelines and

 server at UA1VM.ua.edu (port 70, which is the standard Gopher port).

-Once connected, you choose the "Local UA1VM Listserv Archives" option
+Once connected, you choose the "local listserv" option and then choose

 Jeremy Butler [log in to unmask]